Get powerful security and privacy protections for your Android with Avast One

 For the average computer user, it’s quite hard to go up against a cybercrook.
 The best approach is to follow some common best practices.
 If you can block cybercriminals from getting access to your devices, you’ll block them from making money off of you — which is, after all, their primary motivation.
 And how can you do that?

 The best way to protect yourself against cybercrime is to exercise sensible digital habits.
 Here are some common-sense browsing habits that will help you defend yourself daily:

 Be wary of emails with sketchy links or attachments you didn’t expect.

 Check to make sure you’re on a legitimate website before entering any personal info.

-Always apply software updates immediately (they fix security vulnerabilities).
+Always apply software and driver updates immediately (they fix security vulnerabilities).

 Use strong, unique passwords — don’t reuse the same password across multiple accounts.